Chiropractors don’t have a lot of time thinking about disability insurance, am I right?

 - Would you and your family be able to continue your standard of living without your income?
 If not, what changes would need to be made?

 - Would your spouse have to work or work more?

 - Would you need to sell your home to make ends meet? (just happened to a prospect I spoke to.)

 - Who could be flexible with the children?

 - Would you have the money to hire someone to take care of the kids?

-Disability is known as the destroyer of dreams.
-Your future and family dreams could be destroyed.
+Disabilities potentially place families in tough financial situations.
 They don’t have to, though.
 With disability insurance, you have peace of mind knowing that you have a plan – and income – in place should the unexpected happen.

 OK, John.
 You have made your point.
 I need this insurance.
 How do I get it?

-Well, let’s first discuss disability insurance underwriting.
+Well, before we discuss the disability insurance policies available to chiropractors, let’s first discuss disability insurance underwriting.